The Black Crowes: Post breakup: 2015–2018

-Following the Crowes' most recent breakup, band members moved on to other musical projects, some of which were active prior to the band's disbandment.
+Following the Crowes' breakup, band members moved on to other musical projects, some of which were active prior to the band's disbandment.

-Chris Robinson has continued performing with the Chris Robinson Brotherhood, a band he formed in 2011 which also includes Adam MacDougall.
+Chris Robinson continued performing with the Chris Robinson Brotherhood, a band he formed in 2011 which also includes Adam MacDougall.
 He released his third studio album with them, Any Way You Love, We Know How You Feel, in 2016, followed by the EP If You Lived Here, You Would Be Home By Now later the same year.
 In 2017, the CRB released Barefoot in the Head.
-The CRB has also released four live albums: Betty's Blends Volumes 1, 2, 3, and Betty's Midwestern Magic Blends.
-Chris Robinson has performed a few solo acoustic shows during which he played several Black Crowes songs, including "Hotel Illness" and "Bad Luck, Blue Eyes Goodbye".
+The CRB also released four live albums: Betty's Blends Volumes 1, 2, 3, and Betty's Midwestern Magic Blends.
+Chris Robinson performed a few solo acoustic shows during which he played several Black Crowes songs, including "Hotel Illness" and "Bad Luck, Blue Eyes Goodbye".

-In 2018, Chris Robinson formed the band As the Crow Flies, which performs songs from the Black Crowes catalogue.
+In 2018, Chris Robinson formed the band As the Crow Flies, which performed songs from the Black Crowes catalogue.
 Robinson noted, "I'm not out to redo the Black Crowes or outdo the Black Crowes or anything like that.
 I just want to sing the music."
 The band includes former Crowes Audley Freed and Adam MacDougall and Andy Hess as well as Marcus King and Tony Leone.

-Rich Robinson has continued his solo career, recording his fourth solo album, Flux, in 2016.
-In late 2016, he announced the formation of The Magpie Salute which also includes former Black Crowes members Marc Ford and Sven Pipien.
-The band performs original songs, Black Crowes songs, covers, and selections from Robinson and Ford's solo careers.
-The band released a live album, The Magpie Salute, in 2017, and their debut studio album, High Water I, was released on August 10, 2018, and High Water II was released in 2019.
+Rich Robinson continued his solo career, recording his fourth solo album, Flux, in 2016.
+In late 2016, he announced the formation of The Magpie Salute which also included former Black Crowes members Marc Ford and Sven Pipien.
+The band performed original songs, Black Crowes songs, covers, and selections from Robinson and Ford's solo careers.
+The band released a live album, The Magpie Salute, in 2017, and their debut studio album, High Water I, was released on August 10, 2018.
+High Water II was released in 2019.

-Steve Gorman continues to perform with Trigger Hippy, a band he co-founded in 2009 (which also featured Jackie Greene until late 2015 when he left to focus on his solo career).
+Steve Gorman continued to perform with Trigger Hippy, a band he co-founded in 2009 (which also featured Jackie Greene until late 2015 when he left to focus on his solo career).
 His memoir of his time in the band, Hard to Handle, was published on September 24, 2019.

 Former keyboardist Eddie Harsch died November 4, 2016, at the age of 59.